 - you, or your partner, become a student, or stop being a student

 - the amount of savings or capital you have changes

-If you have a change in your circumstance which increases your entitlement to Housing Benefit and do not tell us within one month, the change will only be effective from the Monday following receipt of your notification.
+If you have a change in your circumstance which increases your entitlement to Housing Benefit and do not tell us within one month, the change will only be effective from the Monday following receipt of your notification in most instances.

-If the change reduces your entitlement it will be effective from the date of the change and we will require you to repay any benefit which you have been overpaid.
+If the change reduces your entitlement it will be applied from the date of the change and we will require you to repay any benefit which you have been overpaid.